Key takeaways

 Designed to work with the Nest app, the Nest X Yale Lock with Nest Connect allows you to lock and unlock your door with a tap of your finger, no matter where you are.
 Residents can create up to 20 passcodes so that house cleaners, dog walkers, and other service providers can access the unit while no one is home.

-This smart lock comes with some additional features, like an automated reminder so that tenants never have to worry if they’ve left the door unlocked.
-The Nest X is easy to install with just a screwdriver, and the setup appears to be fairly intuitive.
+This smart lock has additional features, like an automated reminder, so tenants never have to worry if they’ve left the door unlocked.
+The Nest X is easy to install with a screwdriver, and the setup appears fairly intuitive.

-A unique feature that we like in this smart lock is that it has a small speaker on the right side and two terminals on the bottom in case the lock’s batteries die.
+We like this smart lock’s unique features, including a small speaker on the right side and two terminals on the bottom in case the lock’s batteries die.

 As of now, this smart lock may only support voice commands through Google Assistant.